-The first and "most critical" recommendation (according to the report) is that "a new funding source be established to ensure that all on nitrogen fertilizing materials, or a water use fee."
-The State Water Board notes that the recommendations included in the report are contingent upon a secure and stable source of funding and that, "[w]ithout an additional funding source(s), ensuring safe drinking water for all Californians as defined in AB 685 will not be achievable."
+The first and "most critical" recommendation (according to the report) is that "a new funding source be established to ensure that all Californians, including those in disadvantaged communities, have access to safe drinking water...
+The Legislature should provide a stable, long-term funding source for provision of safe drinking water for small disadvantaged communities.
+Funding sources include a point-of-sale fee on agricultural commodities, a fee on nitrogen fertilizing materials, or a water use fee."8 The State Water Board notes that the recommendations included in the report are contingent upon a secure and stable source of funding and that, "[w]ithout an additional funding source(s), ensuring safe drinking water for all Californians as defined in AB 685 will not be achievable."9